twilio/twilio-chat-demo-android/README.md

 ### Make sure correct Google packages are installed

-In Android SDK Manager make sure you have installed  `Google Support Repository` and `Google Repository` under Extras.
+In Android SDK Manager make sure you have installed `Android Support Repository` and `Google Repository` under Extras.

 ### Set up gradle wrapper to use correct gradle version.